 By this logic, you could say that anyone can be a doctor or that anyone can be a formula 1 driver.
-Just because you know how to apply a band-aid or drive a stick doesn’t mean you can be a doctor or a F1 driver.
+Just because you know how to apply a band-aid or drive a stick doesn’t mean you can be either.
 It’s the same with content marketing.
 If no one in your company has any experience writing blog posts that drive engagement or creating other forms of content, it’s better to find a professional who can help you with this.
-Not only can they probably do this better than you, but they will also be able to produce content on a consistent basis.
+Not only can they do this better than you, but they will also be able to produce content on a consistent basis.
 Plus, professional content creators know much better how to find fresh content ideas that might interest your audience.

 - Content is just blog posts

 While written content like blog posts and articles is an important part of your content strategy, it’s not the only kind of content you can create.
 Other types of content like videos, podcasts, ebooks, slides and more can also be an effective form of content, sometimes even more so than blog posts.

 While creating visuals takes some more effort, your readers will respond to your content much better if it includes a picture.
 For example, on LinkedIn, 98% of posts with an image get a higher comment rate (by about 200%, according to Social Pilot).

 Content creation is just the start.
 But no matter how quality your content is, who will know if you don’t promote it?
 You should spend about 40% of your time on creating and planning your content and 60% on promoting it on different social media and other promotional channels.

 - You should promote our content just once